 A typical use case for this would be if you want to swing a series of IV curves and see them all at the same scale.
 After swinging the first one in the series, check the box and then swing the others.

-Note that when Loop Mode is enabled, the Lock box is automatically checked (and grayed out).
-This is so all iterations of the loop are plotted at the same scale so all changes from one iteration are properly visualized relative to each other.
+Note that when Loop Mode is enabled, the Lock box is automatically checked.
+This is so all iterations of the loop are plotted at the same scale so the changes from each iteration to the next are properly visualized relative to each other.
+However, for long running tests where the irradiance is expected to change a lot, it may make sense to uncheck the Lock box so the curves don’t go out of range (this override was not possible prior to v2.8.0.)